0ncorhynchus/entrance/README.md

 Before parsing command line arguments, it is necessary to create the instance with the associated function `new` then, call `parse` of the instance.

-### InformativeOption

-A derive macro is available for this.

-Limitation: the macro supports only the enum with unit variants.

 ### Options